-NUR 101-Nursing 1: Fundamentals
+NUR 101 Nursing 1: Fundamentals 4 lect., 9 lab, 7 cr.

 This course introduces students to the various roles of the associate degree nurse.
 This semester the growth and development of the older adult is the focus of study.
 The physiological and psychological needs of members of this population are introduced.
 The nursing process, a model for decision making, is presented.
 The student is guided in the gathering of data, planning and implementation of nursing care.
 [R-1]